Virtual University Of Pakistan Network

 Added by Yasmeen(S.admin) on November 18, 2015 at 2:46pm — No Comments

-The hidden structure of the musical Sea Organ, and the tuning scheme, detailing the chords and musical notes…Continue
+The hidden structure of the musical Sea Organ, and the tuning scheme, detailing the chords and musical notes played by…Continue

 Added by Yasmeen(S.admin) on November 18, 2015 at 2:39pm — No Comments